pablojmarti/normalizer/README.md

 After pulling down the latest copy of master, you can use the following from the root of the repo to run the script

 ```
-./normalizer < CSVIN
+./normalizer < /path/to/csv
 ```

-This will output to the terminal the formated CSV file
+This will output the formatted csv to the terminal.

-From here you can pipe it into another csv file if needed
+Or pipe it to a file:
 ```
-./normalizer < CSVIN > output.csv
+./normalizer < /path/to/csv > output.csv
 ```